Compliance

 3. Invest in reliable endpoint detection and response (EDR).*** If ransomware or other malware gets on a laptop, EDR will detect it and respond appropriately.
 What if a user forgets all their training and clicks on a phishing link?
 With EDR, their laptop detects that malware before it gets to your production environment.

 OK.
 It’s not a time travel movie.
 Still, the goal of cyber insurance is to get your company back in business as soon as possible in case of a cyberattack.
 But why not aim higher?
-Robust Security Compliance is a business’s best chance of getting cyber insurance, at better rates, without an exclusion for ransomware—while reducing the likelihood of being the victim of a cyberattack in the first place.
-Because really, you want that cyber insurance policy in case all your precautions fail--but wouldn’t you prefer to avoid having to collect on it, and facing the disruption of a ransomware attack?
+Robust Security Compliance is a business’s best chance of meeting cyber insurance requirements, and getting it at better rates, without an exclusion for ransomware — while reducing the likelihood of being the victim of a cyberattack in the first place.
+Because really, you want that cyber insurance policy in case all your precautions fail – but wouldn’t you prefer to avoid having to collect on it, and face the disruption of a ransomware attack?
 When your Compliance posture helps you prevent bad things from happening, you can live happily ever after.

 ---------